 My name is Jamie Shanks, I live in Scotland, and I’ve been a pro dog walker since May 2010.
 Years ago, when I started, they were no articles online telling you how to start a dog walking business, and the locals weren’t willing to help so after starting on my own, making mistakes and learning a little about dog walking I began this post and have been updating it regularly since 2011.
 But before I start, I’d like to point out now that those of you looking to be employed by a dog walker – forget about it.
 Dog walking only pays well if it’s your own business but pays terribly if you are a ‘helper’.
 Sorry, but it pays way less than the minimum wage.
 I may as well also mention that most dog walkers have either bad knees, bad backs, foot problems or suffer from fatigue and are often overworked.
 Dog walking is not for the easily stressed, anxious or neurotic as dog walking can be quite testing at times.
 But if you are still reading, then I guess you are still interested.

-Dog walking appeals to so many people, because a) the startup costs are low, b) requires no training or qualifications, c) allows you to spend some time with animals rather than people and d) enables people to be their own boss and say goodbye to that awful job they hate.
+Dog walking appeals to so many people, because a) the startup costs are low, b) requires no training, qualifications or a license (experience in dogs is recommended), c) allows you to spend some time with animals rather than people and d) enables people to be their own boss and say goodbye to that awful job they hate.
 I wonder if it’s your job that brought you here?

 To make sure your business doesn’t fail in the first few months plan how you will pay your bills while you build a client base.
 If you have a partner or family that can support you, then that’s great but if not then I’d consider looking for evening and weekend jobs to bring in extra income while leaving the daytime available for dog walking (or potential dog walking as you won’t have any, to begin with).
 An evening job like a takeaway driver is ideal.